Lisa Depestel

 Biography

-In 2017, I obtained a Master in Biomedical Sciences with a major in Genetics at the University of Ghent.
+In 2017, I obtained my Master's degree in Biomedical Sciences with a major in Genetics at the University of Ghent.

-I immediately became a full-time doctoral fellow (from September 2017 up until now) at the lab of prof. dr. Frank Speleman
+Subsequently, I immediately became a full-time doctoral fellow at the lab of prof. dr. Frank Speleman, focussing on in vivo and in vitro neuroblastoma modeling.

 Contact & links